CCAC curatorial internship opportunity: July - Dec 2021

 - Be fit and able to move and hang artworks;

-- Be able to plan, prioritise work, meet deadlines, and work independently;
+- Be able to plan, prioritise work, meet deadlines, and work independently and in a team;

 - Be systematic and thorough in approach to work, with excellent attention to detail;